Lisa Raitt: Leadership candidate

 In the aftermath of the Conservative defeat, Raitt was one of several names commonly mentioned as a potential leadership candidate.
 Raitt had said she is "seriously considering" a bid for the party leadership.

 On October 14, 2016, Raitt stepped down as finance critic.
 On November 2, 2016, Raitt announced via Facebook that she was running for the leadership of the Conservative Party of Canada, though she eventually lost to Andrew Scheer.

 After the 2014 Ontario election, Raitt was considered to be a contender to replace Tim Hudak for the leader of the Ontario Progressive Conservative Party.
 However, she declined the opportunity due to health issues.
 In 2018, after Patrick Brown resigned over accusation of sexual assault, Raitt was named as a possible contender for the leadership, but announced on January 27, that she will not seek the leadership.
 She endorsed Caroline Mulroney and served as her campaign co-chair.

 In a June 7, 2019 retweet of Ross McKitrick's Financial Post opinion piece defending Roger Pielke Jr. Raitt said that the "Bottom line is there's no solid connection between climate change and the major indicators of extreme weather, despite Trudeau's claims to the contrary.
 The continual claim of such a link is misinformation employed for political and rhetorical purposes."

 Conservative deputy leader

 On July 20, 2017, Conservative leader Andrew Scheer named Raitt as deputy leader of the Conservative Party of Canada and Official Opposition.
 Raitt is the first woman to hold the role for the Conservatives.
 When asked about the appointment, she stated she considered herself a feminist and women will 'see themselves' in her.

+2019 defeat and retirement

-Raitt was defeated in the 2019 federal election by Liberal candidate Adam van Koeverden.
+Raitt was defeated in the 2019 federal election by Liberal candidate Adam van Koeverden, despite the conservatives gaining seats across the country.
+Her defeat was considered significant as she was a front bench member of the party and the Deputy Opposition leader.
+She retired from politics shortly thereafter.

 Personal life

-Raitt is married to Bruce Wood.
+Raitt's first marriage was to Second City alumnus, playwright, and stay-at-home dad David Raitt.
+With him she, has two sons, John Colin (b.
+2001) and Billy (b.
+2004).
+By 2011 they were separated and divorced sometime later.
+On September 2, 2016, she married her longtime partner, Bruce Wood, the president and CEO of the Hamilton Port Authority.
 In November 2020, she came out about her experience with her husband's young onset Alzheimer's disease during the COVID-19 pandemic.